asyncapi/generator/docs/authoring.md

 const {{ channelName | camelCase }} = '{{ channelName }}';
 ```

 The generator supports also asynchronous filters.
 Asynchronous filters receive as last argument a callback to resume rendering.
 Asynchronous filters must be annotated with the `async` keyword.
+Make sure to call the callback with two arguments: `callback(err, res)`. `err` can be `null`.
 See the example of how to use asynchronous filters:

 ```js
 async function asyncCamelCase(str, callback) {